Rebuilding Community Centers

-Community centers are at the heart of Japanese society.
-They are places where people of all ages gather to play, study, hold meetings and organize traditional events.
-During times of national crisis, community centers also play an essential role in disaster response – serving as shelters, distribution bases and communication centers.
+In Japan, community centers are places where people of all ages gather to play, study, hold meetings and organize traditional events.
+During times of national crisis, community centers also play an essential role in disaster response – serving as shelters, distribution bases and communication hubs.
 Their importance to the communities they serve cannot be underestimated.